spectrocloud/terraform-provider-spectrocloud/docs/index.md

 page_title: "Spectro Cloud Provider"
 subcategory: ""
 description: |-
-  The Spectro Cloud provider provides resources to interact with Spectro Cloud management API (SaaS or on-prem).
+  The Spectro Cloud provider provides resources to interact with the Spectro Cloud management API (whether SaaS or on-prem).
 ---

 # Spectro Cloud Provider

-The Spectro Cloud provider provides resources to interact with Spectro Cloud management API (SaaS or on-prem).
+The Spectro Cloud provider provides resources to interact with the Spectro Cloud management API (whether SaaS or on-prem).

 ## What is Spectro Cloud?